-- The Company will set ambitious Three-Year and Annual Plan goals for 2024-2026 that signal to the industry the intent to grow energy efficiency programs and participation. - The Company should make a concerted effort to design programs and develop Benefit-Cost Ratio (BCR) Models that seek to meet EERMC-recommended targets.
+- The Company will set ambitious Three-Year and Annual Plan goals for 2024-2026 that meet EERMC-recommended targets or explain any gaps between the goals and targets, and signal to the industry the intent to grow energy efficiency programs and participation. - The Company should make a concerted effort to design programs and develop Benefit-Cost Ratio (BCR) Models that seek to meet EERMC-recommended targets.